Skip to main content

 Frequently Asked Questions

-Campus Life is a casual simulation game.
+Campus Life is a open world role playing game.

 Campus Life is available on PC, Mac OS and Windows.